NPPersonal/find-me-wine/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## App description

+### Web

+The app is a front-end web that enable user to find wine base on their description about the wine.

+### Server

+The server side is a machine learning model built with sklearn and exposed API with python.
+The document of API https://wine-review-ml.herokuapp.com/redoc .